Skip to main content

 Kids are busy.

-An analysis of data by the Census Bureau found that “children are engaging in more extracurricular activities like lessons and sports than they did more than two decades ago.”
+“children are engaging in more extracurricular activities like lessons and sports than they did more than two decades ago.”

 Children are engaging in more extracurricular activities like lessons and sports than they did more than two decades ago, according to the U.S. Census Bureau.